Efficient Source-Free Time-Series Adaptation via Parameter Subspace Disentanglement: Proposed Methodology

-for some $\delta, k, l > 0$, where $\boldsymbol{\mathcal{W}}^{(i)}_{\text{trg}} \in \boldsymbol{W}_{\text{trg}}, \text{and} \ \boldsymbol{\mathcal{W}}^{(i)}_{\text{src}} \in \boldsymbol{W}_{\text{src}}$, $\forall 1 \leq i \leq D$, $D$ denoting the total number of layers. \end{customthm} \begin{proof} See Appendix \ref{sec:theorem_pac} (Theorem \ref{theorem:pac_bound_appendix}) \end{proof} In Equation (\ref{eq:pac_bound_reduced}), the test error (LHS) is bounded by the empirical training loss and the divergence between the source pre-trained weights ($\boldsymbol{W}_{\text{src}}$) and the target fine-tuned weights ($\boldsymbol{W}_{\text{trg}}$), measured using the layer-wise Frobenius norm.
+In Equation (\ref{eq:pac_bound_reduced}), the test error (LHS) is bounded by the empirical training loss and the divergence between the source pre-trained weights ($\boldsymbol{W}_{\text{src}}$) and the target fine-tuned weights ($\boldsymbol{W}_{\text{trg}}$), measured using the layer-wise Frobenius norm.
 Motivated by this theoretical insight, we empirically analyze the layer-wise parameter distances between the source and target models in terms of the Frobenius norm.
 Figure~\ref{fig:paramter_distance} illustrates these distances for both vanilla fine-tuning (Baseline: Fine-tuning all parameters) and our SFT approach which selectively fine-tunes the core subspace, across various time series datasets, including SSC \citep{SleepEDF}, MFD \citep{MFD}, and HHAR \citep{HHAR}, for different $RF$ values.
 The results show that SFT naturally constrains the parametric distance between the source and target weights, with a higher $RF$ exhibiting a greater constraining ability, thus regulating the adaptation process in line with the distance-based regularization hypothesis of \cite{gouk2021distance}.
 Furthermore, in Appendix~\ref{sec:implicit_regularization} (Lemma~\ref{lem:rank_bound}), we provide a formal bound on the parameter distance in terms of the decomposed ranks of the weight matrices.
 This observation reveals a trade-off in the source-target parameter distance; while a smaller distance tightens the generalization bound, it also limits the model's capacity, potentially regularizing or, in extreme cases, hindering adaptability.
 In Section \ref{sec:sample_efficiency}, we use this bound to further discuss SFT's sample efficiency.